 - See what you already have.
 Your current wardrobe may see you through the first few months.
 Check for clothes that "give."
 This includes sweaters, blazers, T-shirts, pants, or skirts with any degree of stretch or elastic in the waist or fabric.

 - Choose clothes that look like what you'd normally wear .
 The designs, fabrics, and colors should appeal to your personal sense of style.
 Your maternity wardrobe shouldn't make you feel like your choices were limited.

 - Stock up on basics: tops, skirts, and slacks in solid colors.
 You can mix and match solids easily.
 Pair less expensive pieces with a few designer ones.

 - Go to a larger size in non-maternity stores.
 That might be all you need, as long as the style isn't very fitted.

-- Borrow or shop secondhand: You may want to ask a friend who's had a baby recently if you could borrow some of her maternity clothes, or shop consignment or secondhand.
+- Borrow or shop secondhand: You may want to ask a friend who's had a baby recently if you could borrow some of their maternity clothes, or shop consignment or secondhand.

 - Think snug.
 Large, full-cut tops and dresses just make you look bigger than you are.
 Clothes with a bit of stretch will fit better and feel more comfortable.
 Choose maternity clothes that are slim cut with flattering shapes.
 You can build a neat, pulled-together look that gently hugs your body without clinging too tightly.